 To build a life you love, your idea of a perfect life may be similar to ours.
 Or it may be completely different.
 Figure out what speaks to your heart & start taking steps now to make it happen.

-Maybe you want to take control of your own kitchen and start providing for your own family.
+Maybe you want to take control of your own kitchen and start providing healthier food for your own family.
 If you have a small patch of earth you can plant herbs or a few veggies.

 Or how about learning to make your favorite cookies from scratch.
 Heck mix up a triple batch and scoop the leftover dough into raw dough buttons for the freezer for quick-baking homemade cookie deliciousness sometime down the road.